 IV vitamin therapy delivers fluids, vitamins, and minerals straight into your bloodstream.
 It bypasses the gut and the liver, so absorption is essentially 100%.
-For most healthy people IV therapy is overkill, but for specific situations (severe migraine, depleted athlete, post-illness, real deficiency) it can deliver doses you cannot reach by mouth.
+For most healthy people IV therapy is overkill, but for specific situations (severe migraine, depleted athlete, post-illness, documented deficiency) it can deliver doses you cannot reach by mouth.

-The Myers Cocktail in Plain English
+The Myers Cocktail

-When Does Saturation Actually Matter?
+When Does Saturation Matter?

-The benefit of many nutrients depends on the dose and the route.- Oral vitamin C. The gut can only absorb about 2 grams at a time before you get loose stools.
+- Oral vitamin C. The gut can only absorb about 2 grams at a time before you get loose stools.
 The blood plateau is around 200 µmol/L.

 - IV vitamin C. We can deliver 25 to 50 grams straight to the plasma and reach 10,000+ µmol/L.